-From Jennifer on February 10th, 2010 in Tools and Tips
+From Dan Harding on February 10, 2010 in Tools and Tips

 Luckily, the creative homeowner still has several options left, which are actually better in the long run anyway.
 Putting yourself into debt, or further debt, is always a dicey situation.
 If you want to tackle a home remodeling project, try one (or all) of these clever alternatives to debt: